DanDeller/scaffold/README.md

 > This also will watch for changes in server.js as well as all .less and .js files

 <h2>Optimizing Images:</h2>

+> Running npm start will start both nodemon and gulp and is all you need to get started.
+> This also will watch for changes in server.js as well as all .less and .js files
 > Scaffold also comes ready to optimize images.
 Images that are optimized will sent to the assets directory.
 <ul>
   <li>-gulp image</li>